EmergingTextiles: Understanding Our API

 2

-Look for the green "Copy API Endpoint" button It appears at the bottom of every table, next to the "Print Table" button.
+Click the green "Copy API Endpoint" button It appears at the bottom of every table, next to the "Print Table" button.
+A popup confirms what was copied.

 3